DecryptLife/100xDevs/week-10.2/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## getServerSideProps() in ssr.tsx files inside pages

+It is important to have the function getServerSideProps() in the ssr files of pages.
+This is an asynchronous function.
+When this particular page is hit the control directly goes to this function and waits for the response from the request.
+Once the reqest is obtained we send it as props to the default function for the initial rendering